TheArturthur/CoppermindScraper/Cosmere/Hudiya.md

 As someone who passed the flight school entrance exam, Hurl is highly knowledgeable about piloting and [[Starfighter\|starfighters]].
 She does not seem to have any prior practical experience in starfighters from before flight school.
 Ultimately she trains to pilot a [[Poco\|Poco]], perform aerial maneuvers, and use its weaponry.
 Hurl is aware of flight school traditions prior to starting her training as a cadet and believed the rumor that cadets were expelled if they ejected from their aircraft was to weed out cowards from the [[DDF\|DDF]].
-She is an excellent flier, skilled at using a [[Light-lance\|light-lance]], and hunting down [[Varvax\|Krell]] during battle, however, her enthusiasm can cross into over-eagerness and recklessness.
+She is an excellent flier, skilled at using a [[Light-lance\|light-lance]], and hunting down [[Varvax\|Krell]] during battle; however, her enthusiasm can cross into over-eagerness and recklessness.
 She does not like flying in loops, and keeps trying to name flight moves after herself.
 Prior to joining flight school, Hurl was in the student [[Digball\|digball]] team, in the position of carrier.
 She was highly talented and known as one of the best in the league.
 She finds flying gives her a similar, though larger, adrenaline rush than sports.
 Although she enjoyed athletics, she finds that she misses her team more than she misses the game itself.

 ## History